-Because Sweden is a member of the European Union, the tuition fee rules for nationals also apply to citizens of other EU or EEA countries, and Switzerland.
-Exchange students are also exempt from fees, as their studies are set according to agreements between Swedish and foreign universities.
+Because Sweden is a member of the European Union, the tuition fee rules for nationals also apply to citizens from the EU/EEA, other Nordic countries, and Switzerland.
+Exchange students are also exempt from fees, as their studies follow agreements between Swedish and foreign universities.

-Tuition fees for popular disciplines in Swedish universities:
+These are the tuition fee ranges for popular disciplines at Swedish universities:

 Free-tuition universities in Sweden